 Glass revealed in an interview that the character of Maud believes that what she is doing is in perfect alignment with her faith but she is just a troubled human being who is in dire need of help.

 Maud cannot be a part of society no matter how much she tries.
 Society abandoned her and ceased to take notice of a troubled girl.
 In the end, Maud indulges in all sorts of bodily pleasures just because she felt ousted by her own God.
 But then we see her god talks to her finally.
 She goes back to Amanda’s house to save her soul.
 It gets revealed to her there that Amanda never thought of her as an actual savior.
 She was just playing along as she felt quite lonely in the last days of her life.

 Maud kills her as she sees Amanda get personified into a Demon.
 She then walks to the beach and puts herself on fire.
 We see that people are kneeling and at last she has coalesced into this divine power.
 But then we see an image that stays for a blink of an eye, where Maud is actually burning and wailing in pain.

 What it suggested was that all this was in her mind.
 Noone actually talked to her.
 There was no divine sound.
 She was just a troubled human being in need of help.
 She wanted to make the world purer.
 Society never accepted her.
 She always dwelled in this isolated place filled with misery.
 She is disregarded just like Travis Bickle and Arthur Fleck.
 The only difference is that she feels that she is on a divine mission and God himself has sent her to be this voice of eternal truth.

 Rose Glass is able to mold Saint Maud into a horror film that is more than the jump scares.
 It is an uncomfortable and riveting ride that you wouldn’t want to miss.

-Saint Maud is available for Video-on-Demand.
+Saint Maud is available on Netflix.